BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 </p>

 ## Step 7
-Now we are going to register PHP from within IIS so what you will do is go to your search bar search ISS and open as an admin, from there you will click PHP manager, Register new PHP version.
-Then we will upload register the PHP file highlighted in the picture below this will be located in the PHP file we saved to our C drive earlier after this is done we will go back to the main screen and restart the program by clicking stop and then start in the right hand corner
+Now we are going to register PHP from within IIS.
+What you will do is go to your search bar search ISS and open as an admin, from there you will click PHP manager, Register new PHP version.
+Then we will upload register the PHP file highlighted in the picture below.
+This will be located in the PHP file we saved to our C drive earlier.
+After this is done we will go back to the main screen and restart the program by clicking stop, and then start in the right hand corner.
 </p>

 ![step 8](https://github.com/user-attachments/assets/260e99a4-0982-42a2-954e-78916af3a86a)